EBZebra/docs/edge/source/guide/tutorial/printing.md

 		myPrinter.connect(connect_callback)

 	// Print.
-Also takes time and uses callback.
+Also takes time and uses a callback.
 	// Send text, barcodes, images, templates, raw ZPL
-	// or other command languages, etc.
+	// or other command languages, etc.:

 		myPrinter.print...(<data>)

-	//printFromFile, printStoredFormat, printRawString, etc
+	//Methods include printFromFile, printStoredFormat, printRawString, etc.

-Although the four lines above are the minimal logic required, there are many ways to improve the pairing and printing experience.
-We'll implement these first and then explore what additional features we might want.
+Although the four methods above are the minimal logic required for printing, there are several ways to improve pairing, printing and the overall user experience.
+We'll implement those basic methods next, and explore additional features that we might want to add.

-Since all the code is callback-based, the actual code structure may be presented as nested inline functions, as shown below.
-The comments show additional work that logically should be there, but isn’t strictly necessary for the proof-of-concept code.
+Since all the code is callback-based, the actual code structure can be presented as nested inline functions, as shown below.
+The comments describe the code and/or additional work that could logically be added but isn’t strictly necessary for this proof-of-concept app.

 <b>&#50;.
+Find the four methods above nested within the JavaScript function below:</b>

 	:::JavaScript
+	// Do some prep work (discussed later) then search all printers:

 		function print_ticket() {
-	/*
-	some prep here, discussed later
-	...
-	then search all the printers
-	*/
 		EB.PrinterZebra.searchPrinters (<search params here>, function(cb) {

-		/*
-		do some prep here, such as checking if we have actually found any printers ...
-		then decide if this is the right one and connect note that this callback will be called individually for every printer found this simple code expects just one printer */
+	// Prep work includes checking for found printers,
+	// locating the right one and connecting to it.
+	// Note an individual callback for every printer found.
+	// This simple code expects just one printer.

 		var myPrinter = EB.PrinterZebra.getPrinterByID(cb.printerID)
 		myPrinter.connect(function(cb){

-		/*
-		check if connection is success
+	// If connection is successful,
-		check printer state and set any options and parameters upload any images and format files
+	// check printer state and set options and parameters.
+	// Upload images and format files.
-		check if the printer is ready, then print
+	// If printer is ready, print.

-		...
-		*/
-		// Assuming printer is in ZPL mode, ready and many other assumptions
+	// Assuming printer is ready, is in ZPL mode and many other assumptions:

 		myPrinter.printRawString('^XA^FO20,20^AD^FDTest^XZ',{},function(cb) {

-		// update status, display "please wait ", error processing, etc
+	// Update status, display "please wait," error processing, etc.
-		// can be ignored for PoC code, but a bad idea in production })
+	// Can be ignored in prototype, but not in production.
+				})
 			})
 		})